sukeniklab/CHE600/Class_07-Python_intro/README.md

 Lists can hold any mix of data types (including other lists) in an indexed way - in other words it is a variable that can contain multiple, indexed values.

 1. We can create lists in several ways.
-Start a new block and try the following:
+Start a new cell and try the following:

 ```python
 # We first define a list by assigning variables seperated by commas and contained within square brackers ([]):